Detective Conan: The Lost Ship in the Sky: Plot

 A terrorist group invades a laboratory containing a deadly bacteria and destroys the lab with an explosion.
 They later announce via the internet that they have gained possession of the bacteria and declare themselves to be the Red Siamese Cats (赤いシャムネコ, Akai Shamu Neko), a terrorist group that was eradicated a decade ago.

-Conan Edogawa, Kogoro Mori, Ran Mori and The Detective Boys are invited by Sonoko Suzuki's uncle, Jirokichi Suzuki, to fly in his airship to witness his attempt at capturing Kaito Kid by baiting him with the jewel called Lady Sky (レディー スカイ, Redī Sukai).
+Conan Edogawa, Kogoro, Ran Mouri and the Detective Boys are invited by Sonoko Suzuki's uncle, Jirokichi, to fly in his airship to witness his attempt at capturing Kaito Kid by baiting him with the jewel called Lady Sky (レディー スカイ, Redī Sukai).
 Kid replies to Jirokichi's challenge with a letter announcing that he will steal Lady Sky when the airship approaches Osaka.
 Aboard the airship, besides its employees and the police, there are four others who are working for the media: Takamichi Fujioka, a journalist; Masaki Mizukawa, a TV director; Kasumi Nishitani, a reporter; and Junpei Ishimoto, a cameraman.
 Meanwhile, a waitress enters the smoking room where an ampoule with the logo of the Red Siamese Cats is seen under the sofa.
-Conan reminisces to Doctor Agasa about the time Ran thought an airship was an unidentified flying object and asks him to keep it a secret.
+Conan reminisces to Dr. Hiroshi Agasa about the time Ran thought an airship was an unidentified flying object and asks him to keep it a secret.
 A waiter overhears Conan in the shadows.

 Conan's group is given a tour of the airship; Ran diverges from the group to get a better look at Lady Sky.
-She meets a waiter wearing a bandage similar to the one she gave to a maintenance personnel and grabs his arm deducing he is Kid in disguise.
-She then subdues him and threatens to hand him over to Ginzo Nakamori.
-Kid removes the mask and pretends to be Shinichi Kudo and convinces her by telling her she thought the airship was a UFO once.
+She meets a waiter wearing a bandage similar to the one she gave to a maintenance personnel and grabs his arm deducing he is actually Kid in disguise.
+She then subdues Kid and threatens to hand him over to Ginzo Nakamori.
+Kid removes the mask in an attempt to pretending to be Shinichi Kudo and convincing Ran by telling her she thought the airship was a UFO once, but she still doesn't trust him and let him go anyway.
 Meanwhile, the waitress begins to develop a rash on the back of her arms.
 Jirokichi receives a phone call who tells him the bacteria in the smoking room before hanging up.
 Nakamori confirms through the ampoule that it is the work of the Red Siamese Cats.
 Fujioka begins to develop a rash over his whole body and approaches the group whilst in pain before being knocked out by Ran.
 The waitress with the rash is found unconscious by a short-haired waitress; Fujioka and the unconscious waitress are quarantined in a separate room.
 Conan leaves to search for The Junior Detective League who are exploring the ship.